 “It’s one of the most stunning coastal trails I ever walked, and I’ve walked a few,” says Jennifer Deacon, president and founder of Quench Trip Design, a Canadian boutique travel company specializing in custom crafted vacations.

-Cape Spear is a prime spot to see icebergs and watch migrating whales swimming off the coast; and Freshwater Bay, a stony beach with a stunning sea view, is an inviting spot for a rest or a “beach boil up”, a picnic-style meal prepared with fresh seasonal seafood.
+Cape Spear is among the prime spots to see icebergs and watch migrating whales swimming off the coast.
+Freshwater Bay, a stony beach with a stunning sea view, is another inviting spot for a rest or a “beach boil up” – a picnic-style meal prepared with fresh seasonal seafood.

 Deacon, whose company designed a unique four-day itinerary for the area, says visitors also enjoy connecting with locals, who are famously welcoming and friendly.
 “You cannot come to Newfoundland without hearing great music and indulging in the local cuisine.
 Everyone here seems to be musically talented – there must be something in the water,” she says.
-“Returning each day to the comforts of the Inn by Mallard Cottage is a welcome reward after a day out.
+“Returning each day to the comforts of the Inn by Mallard Cottage in St. John’s is a welcome reward after a day out.
 It’s a unique hotel that has perfectly blended contemporary style with the warmest hospitality.”